BogdanDIA/IPSC/README.md

 The dissector is to be included into wireshark as built-in:

-ete 1: Download and build sournoode of a stable version of wireshark from www.wireshark.com Step 2: Copy packet-ipsc.c to DIR/epan/dissectors/ Step 3: Modify DIR/epan/dissectors/Makefile.common to include packet-ipsc.c ...
+Step 1: Download and build sournoode of a stable version of wireshark from www.wireshark.com Step 2: Copy packet-ipsc.c to DIR/epan/dissectors/ Step 3: Modify DIR/epan/dissectors/Makefile.common to include packet-ipsc.c ...